 Memorialization and Documentation

 The Documentation Center of Cambodia (DC–Cam) is the nation’s primary archive of the Khmer Rouge era.
 Founded in 1994 with support from international institutions, it has gathered millions of documents, artifacts, and files from the Cambodian government, other institutions, and private donors.
-The DC–Cam staff, led by Khmer Rouge–era survivor Youk Chhang, rescues and cares for this evidence to help others search for the truth of what happened to them and their families, to provide documentary evidence to the Khmer Rouge tribunal, and to teach Cambodians about their nation’s history.
+The DC–Cam staff, led by Khmer Rouge–era survivor Youk Chhang, rescues and cares for this evidence to help others search for the truth of what happened to them and their families, provide documentary evidence to the Khmer Rouge tribunal, and teach Cambodians about their nation’s history.